asprague/django-sky-visitor/README.md

   * Many pages pass error messages around using the messages framework.
 You should have it enabled on all custom_user templates.
   * Info about auto login after the password reset completes
   * Step by step of password reset process and how it works
+  * Don't create users with createsuperuser or django.contrib.auth.models.User.create_user() because there won't be a proper entry in the subclassed user table for them

 # Features